 46. Watch the Festival of Fantasy Parade in Adventureland or Frontierland.
 These areas are a lot less crowded and increase your chances of having a magical interaction!

 47. Priority Character Meet & Greets at the Magic Kingdom.
-Tiana, Rapunzel, Merida, Cinderella, Elena of Avalor, Tinkerbell, Jesse, Stitch, Wendy & Peter Pan, Magician Mickey Mouse (he talks), and the fairy Godmother are characters that are only at the Magic Kingdom.
+Tiana, Rapunzel, Merida, Cinderella, Elena of Avalor, Tinkerbell, Stitch, Peter Pan, Magician Mickey Mouse, and the Fairy Godmother are characters that are only at the Magic Kingdom.
 You can see Cinderella and the Fairy Godmother at 1900 Park Fair lunch or dinner as well.

 48. Get a haircut.
 Everyone, not just little ones can get a haircut at the Harmony Barbershop for about $20.